-Gender still frequently determines the distribution of resources, tasks or responsibility in an organisation – sometimes more than competence or expertise.
-Gender identities – male, female, trans* and inter* people – are very diverse.
-If one gender is clearly underrepresented, the corresponding employees are often unconsciously marginalised or not taken into account – this is called a glass ceiling.
+Gender often still determines the distribution of resources, tasks or responsibilities in an organization - sometimes more than competence or expertise.
+Gender identities are very diverse with male, female, trans* and inter* people.
+If one gender is significantly underrepresented, the corresponding employees are often unconsciously excluded or not taken into account - this is referred to as a glass ceiling.

 What you can do

 - Communicate in such a way that everyone feels they were intended: in a gender-sensitive manner in both internal and external communication.

 - Ensure – particularly as regards the gender pay gap – equal pay for equal work.